seancyw/100-days-of-code/log.md

 **Thoughts:** Fixed some problem set in 'Intro to computer science' course and learn some simple bash commands in windows and linux.

 **Link to work:** [Intro to Computer Science]https://classroom.udacity.com/courses/cs101/lessons/48299949/concepts/487212980923;[Bash Crash Courses] https://learnpythonthehardway.org/book/appendix-a-cli/ex15.html

+### Day 52: February 25, 2017

+**Today's Progress**: Continue 'Intro to Computer Science' course in Udacity

+**Thoughts:** Fixed some problem set in 'Intro to computer science' course as well and revised on C++.

+**Link to work:** [Intro to Computer Science]https://classroom.udacity.com/courses/cs101/lessons/48299949/concepts/487212980923;